Link and Inspire for Tomorrow (LIFT)

 In September 2016, we brought LIFT to Racine County's first site at Knapp Elementary.
 Here, the LIFT strategy took shape by transforming Knapp into a community school, based on a successful model found in thousands of communities throughout the country.

-In 2019, we brought the LIFT model to Racine Cunty's second community school: Julian Thomas Elementary.
+In 2019, we brought the LIFT model to Racine County's second community school: Julian Thomas Elementary.

 Nothing is more important to Racine County’s long-term economic prosperity than the development of a workforce with the necessary skills and knowledge required to perform the job.
 That development begins in the classroom and in neighborhoods.
 Our community schools are a joint effort between United Way of Racine County and Racine Unified School District, driven by the generous support of community members and local businesses.
 Together, we can prepare children for success in education and life by providing the resources and support they need.